Create a Cash Budget to Improve Your Bottom Line

 Short-Term Financial Planning

-You can see by looking at this explanation of a cash budget how owners state their expected cash inflows (sales revenues) and outflows (expenditures) on a month-by-month basis to calculate their excess cash or cash shortage at the end of each month.
-It is an extraordinarily helpful short-term planning tool for the small business owner.
+Many owners state their expected cash inflows (sales revenues) and outflows (expenditures) on a month-by-month basis to calculate their excess cash or cash shortage at the end of each month.
+It is a helpful short-term planning tool for the small business owner.

 Three Main Components